kjs29/nback/README.md

 ### I believe that an individual's intelligence can increase with practice the same you would exercise and build muscle.
 I created this game with some hope to improve my intelligence and I want everyone to try this game and get smarter.
 Or just have fun.

 ### This game is my first project that I have ever created since I started learning python.
-I learned that people can make games with [pygame module](##To-play-the-game,-download-`pygame`-module-please.), and creating games can teach a lot about programming in general.
+I heard that people can make games with [pygame module](##To-play-the-game,-download-`pygame`-module-please.), and creating games can teach a lot about programming in general so I decided to give it a try.

 # What is 'N back'?

-> "The n-back task is a continuous performance task that is commonly used as an assessment in psychology and cognitive neuroscience to measure a part of working memory and working memory capacity.
+> The n-back task is a continuous performance task that is commonly used as an assessment in psychology and cognitive neuroscience to measure a part of working memory and working memory capacity.
 The n-back was introduced by Wayne Kirchner in 1958.
 N-Back can also be used as a training method to improve working memory and working memory capacity and also increase fluid intelligence.
 >
 > ...
 >
 > The n-back task was developed by Wayne Kirchner for his research into short-term memory; he used it to assess age differences in memory tasks of "rapidly changing information".
-"

 source - https://en.wikipedia.org/wiki/N-back